owsolutions/angular5-iot-dashboard/README.md

 You can see the latest deploy here: [https://smart-angular-dashboard.firebaseapp.com](https://smart-angular-dashboard.firebaseapp.com)

+## Contribution guide
+We are so much excited to receive Pull-Requests from you.
+There are some simple rules that we follow in our project:

+* Please no comments on functions unless it's really necessary.
+Please refer to this article for reason: https://bradt.ca/blog/useless-code-comments/
+* Open an issue for your pull request, and start your branch name with this format: `issue/[number]-this-is-my-branch` so we can track the issue until we close it.
+* Make sure your code passes tests, linting and e2e tests.
+For new functionality, please add abundant tests.

 ## Copywrite
 This project is free for educational usage, code review and non-comercial usage.
 For enterprise/commerial usage, you need to obtain a license.